Please ensure your funding is in place before the start date of your course, otherwise your enrolment will be delayed.

 You will be entitled to take out an additional student loan to cover tuition costs, and this will be repaid, along with any other student loans, once you have graduated.
 The amount you pay back depends upon the date you started your studies.
 Please visit Student Finance England, Student Finance NI or Student Finance Wales for further information.

 Students who are eligible for support through the Student Loans Company may apply for a University of the Highlands and Islands RUK bursary.
 For further information please visit www.uhi.ac.uk

 EU students may be eligible to have tuition fees paid by SAAS if you are an EU national, or the family member of an EU national, have been ordinarily resident in a member state of the EU or elsewhere in the EEA and Switzerland for the first three years immediately before the first day of the first academic year of your course and are studying full-time and plan to graduate in Scotland.

 You may also be eligible for a student loan, bursary and any supplementary grants.
 For further information visit www.saas.gov.uk or call 0300 555 0505.

-The part-time fee grant is available for students 16 or over and who have an income of £25,000 a year or less.
-In order to qualify you must be studying a part-time higher education or professional qualification course such as a Higher National Certificate (HNC), Higher National Diploma (HND) or a Degree.
+The part-time fee grant is available for students 16 or over and who have an average annual gross income of £25,000 a year or less.
+In order to qualify you must be studying a part-time Higher Education or professional qualification course such as a Higher National Certificate (HNC), Higher National Diploma (HND) or a Degree.
 You must complete between 30-119 Scottish Credit and Qualifications Framework (SCQF) credits in an academic year.
-Application forms and further information can be found on www.saas.gov.uk
+Application forms for 2018/19 are available from May 2018 and can be downloaded from www.saas.gov.uk

 Self-financing or sponsored students must arrange to have their fees paid before the start date of their course.
 Students who are being sponsored must also provide a purchase order requisition or a supporting letter.
 For further information please contact the Finance Department on 01851 770 000 or email@example.com